ychin/icfp_2014_CannonBrawl/README.md

 --------------------------------------------------
 The code is mostly written in Haskell, so you will need to have GHC installed.

 The code for the Lambda Man logic is in lambda_utils.hs.
-To compile it, run lambda_utils.hs in GHC, and the compiled code will be outputted to stdout in the console.
+To compile it, use command "runhaskell lambda_utils.hs" and the compiled assembly code will be outputted to stdout in the console.
+Alternatively if you are using Windows / Visual Studio you can open code/icfp2014.sln which has build steps set up already.

+The code for the simulator is in main.hs.
+Just compile that and run it.

+The pre-compiled ghost AI is in code/ghosts/flanker3.ghc.